 Indoor and Outdoor Cameras

-Cameras are rated as indoor or outdoor use.
+Cameras are rated as indoor security cameras or outdoor security cameras.
 If there’s no exterior rating, assume it’s rated for indoor use only (away from the elements).
 Ratings like IP65/IP67 tell you where outdoor cameras are able to be installed.
 The first number within the rating stands for the level of protection against objects like dust and dirt.
 The 6 stands for the highest level of protection (“6” completely dust-tight)/.
 So, the second number stands for the moisture with 8/9 being the highest (referring to immersion).
 Very few cameras have this rating unless they are specifically designed to be underwater.
 Exterior cameras are usually rated IP66 or IP65.

 WDR (Wide Dynamic Range)